What Is Retention in Construction?

 What Do You Mean by Retention Money in Construction?

-Retention Money in Construction is described as the sum of money held by the client as a safeguard for any defects or non-conforming of construction work by the contractor.
+Retention Money in Construction, or the retention amount meaning, is described as the sum of money held by the client as a safeguard for any defects or non-conforming of construction work by the contractor.
+This is often referred to as retention money in contract costing.

 In most of the construction projects, the amount of Retention Money to hold by the client in each progress claim is 10% of the construction work done and up to 5% of the contract sum.